eugeneyp/camino/_camino/day_22_leon.md

 I accepted brother Federico's invitation and moved into the Franciscan monastery as a guest for the day.
 He prepared a guest suite for me.
 I shared all the meals and prayer time with the brothers, and had further time to talk with Federico.

+The day before when we prayed together in the chapel, he prayed for me, for my pilgrimage, for all my dreams and projects, and that I would be in communion with nature the way St. Francis did.
+He held my head and face and said: God loves you, all of you, all of your history.
+Blessings not only to you, but all the people in your heart.

 The warm memory of that experience is reminding me and strenghtening me in my love and devotion for God.

 I wrote in my journal: